underscoreio/essential-scala/src/pages/classes/classes.md

 ## Classes

 A class is a template for creating objects that have similar methods and fields.
-Importantly, in Scala a class also defines a type.
-Objects created from a class all share the same type.
-This helps us overcome the problem we had in the *Greetings, Human* exercise in the last section.
+In Scala a class also defines a type, and objects created from a class all share the same type.
+This allows us to overcome the problem we had in the *Greetings, Human* exercise in the last chapter.

 ### Defining a Class